lawnjelly/godot-lportal/INSTRUCTIONS.md

     Box
   AnythingElse
 ```
-* Change the RoomManager node type from a spatial to an LRoomManager in the Godot IDE
+* Ensure that you have assigned the roomlist to the rooms property in the LRoomManager (either in the IDE or in script)

 * At startup / when you load the level, call `rooms_convert()`